 Personalised Learning’ is manifesting and one of the most discussed educational initiatives today.

 With the combination of pedagogic insight and technologies like AI (Artificial Intelligence) and ML (Machine Learning), learning has become personal, multi-faceted, contextual, and dynamic.
 Many schools are now adopting the personalised learning approach.
-Even if the task is interesting enough or not, educators are trying to make sure everyone is at the “right level” of challenge in the learning process.
+Educators are trying to bring everyone to the “right level” of challenge in the learning process.
 This “right level” is the level unique to every student.
-Hence, this needs to be calibrated by the teachers.
-A teacher can only look at a certain number of parameters to calibrate this level.
+Therefore, this needs to be calibrated by the teachers.
+However, a teacher can only look at a certain number of parameters in this process.
 On the other hand, a Personalised Learning Environment (PLE) can use the best of technology to do this automatically.

 Education is going digital.

 Personalised learning, aided by computers can improve student engagement, increase attendance and better behaviour.
-This can also create a new paradigm with a solution to the constraints of the one-size-fits-all education system or one-to-many teaching.
+This can also take care of the constraints of the one-size-fits-all education system or one-to-many teaching.

 Now enough about the buzzwords!
 So, what is personalised learning?

-Blended learning and personalised learning are often used interchangeably in the field of online education.
-These terms are often confused for one another.
+We often use Blended learning and Personalised Learning interchangeably in the field of online education.

 Personalised learning, by definition, is learning anywhere anytime.
 In personalised learning, we give emphasis on personalising the content to suit the need of a student.